Vinicius-S8U/MSG/README.md

 while I'm doing it i'll try and implement firebase Auth, firestore, crashlytics and maybe push in notification.

-Using of course the best of practices like MVVM + clean Architecture and DI w dagger2.
+Using of course the best of practices like MVVM + clean Architecture and DI w dagger2 and maybe flow